srkunze/borg-stack/README.md

 As time goes on, this could lead to many Borg archives, each of which with different directory layouts and different parts of your data.

-BorgStack provides a way to:
+Therefore, BorgStack provides a way to:

-- create Borg archives in an organized way (user-defined prefix + timestamp)
+- create a stack of archives in an organized way (user-defined prefix + timestamp)
-- select a set of archives in a glob-style manner (`prefix*`)
+- select a stack of archives in a glob-style manner (`prefix*`)
 - mount a layered version of your data, stacked from newest to oldest
 - umount a stack of archives
+- delete a stack of archives

 So, you will always find the most up-to-date version of all backup'ed files.